- Offices run at 53% utilization while average peak utilization hits 80%

 - Utilization rate measures how occupied a space is over time relative to its availability.
 That same room, booked for 3 hours during an 8-hour workday, shows 37.5% utilization.

-The difference matters for space planning.
-A room can show high occupancy during the hours it's used but low utilization because it sits empty most of the day.
-CBRE's research confirms that utilization has overtaken traditional density and cost-per-seat measurements as the critical indicator of workplace performance in hybrid environments.
+A room can show high occupancy during the hours it's used and low utilization because it sits empty most of the day.
+CBRE's research confirms utilization has overtaken density and cost per seat as the critical indicator of workplace performance in hybrid environments.
 For a deeper breakdown, see our guide on office occupancy rate.

 Desk utilization measures how frequently individual workstations are occupied compared to their total available time.
-This metric has become critical as organizations move from assigned seating toward flexible desk arrangements.
+It has become the metric that decides whether assigned seating survives.

 Formula: (Hours desk is occupied ÷ Total available hours) × 100

 Conference rooms represent significant real estate investment while often showing surprisingly low utilization.
-Tracking meeting room metrics delivers immediate optimization opportunities.
+Tracking room metrics delivers the fastest optimization wins available.

-The target benchmark for meeting room utilization is 60-75% of booked hours versus available hours.
-Rates below 50% suggest rooms need right-sizing.
-Booking rates during peak hours typically range from 45-65%, with variations based on company size and hybrid work policies.
+The target benchmark is 60% to 75% of booked hours against available hours.
+Rates below 50% mean rooms need right-sizing.
+Peak-hour booking rates typically range from 45% to 65%, according to workplace analytics vendor Worklytics, varying with company size and hybrid policy.

-Weekly patterns track daily occupancy variations throughout a standard workweek, revealing the rhythms that define hybrid workplace usage.
+Weekly patterns track daily occupancy variation across a standard week, revealing the rhythm that defines hybrid usage.

 Tracking these patterns enables targeted interventions: